openmpp/docker/README.md

-# Docker files to build openM++ latest version or run openM++ models.
+# Docker images to build latest openM++ version and run models.

+Images and short description published on [Docker Hub / openmpp](https://hub.docker.com/u/openmpp).

 This repository is a part of [OpenM++](http://www.openmpp.org/) open source microsimulation platform.
-Images and quick descriptions are published on [Docker Hub / openmpp](https://hub.docker.com/u/openmpp).

 Please visit our [wiki](http://www.openmpp.org/wiki/) for more information.